 The easiest method to check if the premises is registered to you, you can carry out a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Hawkshead conveyancing specialists.

 How does conveyancing in Hawkshead differ for newly converted properties?

-Most buyers of new build or newly converted property in Hawkshead come to us having been asked by the housebuilder to sign contracts and commit to the purchase even before the property is built.
-This is because developers in Hawkshead typically buy the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Hawkshead approach us having been asked by the builder to sign contracts and commit to the purchase even before the residence is finished.
+This is because house builders in Hawkshead typically acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Hawkshead or who has acted in the same development.